 TeenSafe is our KS3 safety educational package primarily aimed at Year 7 students, though this can be flexible depending upon the school’s circumstances.
 It consists of two key modules:

 Each module is approximately 45 minutes in length and has been developed with schools’ PSHE days in mind.
 Whilst at first glance it may not appear that the modules are relevant to your school, please bear in mind the activities that students may get involved with outside term time.
-You can get further information about the modules’ content and how to book a visit to your school through the TeenSafe page.
+For more information about the modules’ content and how to book a visit, please contact us [opens in a new tab].

 This package encourages young people to understand the risks and potential consequences associated with making hoax calls and deliberate fire setting for themselves, their families and the communities they live in.